Shawnee Mission Northwest High School: Academics

 Shawnee Mission Northwest High School was designated a Blue Ribbon School in 2001.

 In 2001, Shawnee Mission Northwest High School was selected as a Blue Ribbon School.
 The Blue Ribbon Award recognizes public and private schools which perform at high levels or have made significant academic improvements.
 In 2008, Shawnee Mission Northwest launched the International Baccalaureate program for the 2008–2009 school year.

 Faculty

 In 2004, history teacher Dan Fullerton was named the 2004 Kansas Outstanding Teacher of American History by the Kansas Society Daughters of the American Revolution.

 In 2005, social studies teacher Ron Poplau was named a Disney Teacher Award Honoree.

 Extracurricular activities

 Athletics

 The Cougars compete in the Sunflower League and are classified as a 6A school, the largest classification in Kansas according to the KSHSAA.
 Throughout its history, Shawnee Mission Northwest has won many state championships in various sports.
 Many graduates have gone on to participate in Division I, Division II, and Division III athletics.
 Spanning from 1994 to 2007, the Northwest boys varsity cross-country team won the state title for fourteen consecutive years and nineteen years overall.
-The Northwest boys basketball team triumphed over Wichita Heights in the state championship finals, marking the first state title in school history for basketball.
+The Northwest boys basketball team triumphed over Wichita Heights in the 2024 state championship finals, marking the first state title in school history for basketball.
+They won again next year in the 2025 state championship against Olathe North High, marking a back-to-back championship reign.